 Last month I visited Kearney, Nebraska’s to speak at this year’s state reading conference.
 The folks at Solution Tree had sent along a copy of From Pencils to Podcasts: Digital Tools for Transforming K-6 Literacy Practices my way and it was the perfect book to dive into during my trip west.
 Authors Katie Stover and Lindsay Yearta present a wide range of research to support their call to action for digital readers.

-As someone who is super passionate about the use of digital tools to promote engaging, high-quality experiences with literature and informational text, I was excited to dive into this book.
+I am super passionate about the use of digital tools to promote engaging, high-quality experiences with literature and informational text.
+So I was excited to dive into this book.
 It is full of lesson ideas and activities for the English Language Arts classroom along with the foundational research behind this type of technology integration.

 From Pencils to Podcasts

 The well-structured chapters and presentation of information balances the research with the practice.
 You’ll find a handful of my favorite resources for reading on digital devices, including Book Creator (an excellent creation tool now available on Chrome) as well as Dragon Dictation which helps students in need of voice-to-text capture.